mchav/dataframe/test_coverage.md

   - Add new column to result of selected column
   - Updates free indices on select

-* drop
+* exclude
-  - Drops a subset of the columns on drop
+  - Drops a subset of the columns on exclude
-  - Check that dimensions update after drop
+  - Check that dimensions update after exclude
-  - Add new column to result of drop column
+  - Add new column to result of exclude column
-  - Updates free indices on drop
+  - Updates free indices on exclude

 * groupBy
   - Groups by a column if at exist and other columns are vectors of vectors